psilicon/avro2s/README.md

 #### Acknowledgments:
  - Thank you to everyone who contributed to [avrohugger](https://github.com/julianpeeters/avrohugger), upon which this code is based.
+   - Parts of this code are directly copied from avrohugger; a lot of the code within the `filesorter`, `parser` and `schema` packages has been changed only slightly.
  - [ScalaPB](https://github.com/scalapb/ScalaPB), for inspiration on streamlining the code generation process, particularly for the `FunctionalPrinter` class.